 “A Place for the Unwilling” is a narrative experience set in the last days of a dying city.
-No puzzles or “game over” screens, just you, the city and dozens of stories to discover.
-Time never stops in this city and the ending keeps getting closer.
+Explore these twisted streets as you meet their inhabitants and get closer to them.
+Time never stops and the end keeps getting closer.

 - – A living city to explore which evolves with each passing day.

 - – A wide cast of citizens with handcrafted backgrounds, routines and stories.

 - – Dynamic deep narrative that will make every walkthrough unique.

 - – Be a trader in a thriving market and influence the city with every transaction.

 – Dossier –

 The city died.